Visit Website

 Now that the permissions are set, you can proceed with the installation by running the following command:

-The installation process will begin, and all necessary tools will be installed on your Termux environment.
+If sh install is not working alternatively you can use ./install Then the installation process will begin, and all necessary tools will be installed on your Termux environment.

 Step 7: Launching Tool-X